The debate of ceramic vs. Teflon cookware continues to rage on in kitchens around the world. And for a good reason.

 First, you’ll uncover the process behind creating each type of non-stick cookware.

 Then, discover a few variations within each type (different base materials).

-After that, we’ll review ceramic vs. non-stick pans by:
+After that, we’ll compare ceramic and traditional non-stick pans by:

 - The safety of each non-stick coating

 Finally, we’ll tally up the score and give the winner!

 Teflon, or PTFE (Polytetrafluoroethylene), quite the mouthful, was found to create a low-friction, non-reactive surface.

 Because of this, companies use it for coatings on pans, which reduces stuck-on foods.